 All active members, including children on a family membership, must present a membership card for admittance to YMCA facilities.
 Cards are not transferable.
 A loan of the card to another person will result in the forfeiture of all privileges.
 All members are asked to have their picture taken at the member service desk at the time of membership purchase.
 A membership card can not be issued until a picture is taken.

 FORGOT CARD/LOST CARD

 Lost cards and damaged can be replaced at the front desk.
 Please bring a photo ID if you need a replacement card.

 Please be advised: the YMCA does not carry medical coverage on members.
 You are advised to have accident insurance in the event of injury.
 Members assume responsibility for transportation costs.
 The YMCA strongly recommends an annual physical examination for all members, especially those over 35 years of age.

 We love it when you bring guests to the Y!
 Members have unlimited guest passes to bring friends and family to the Y. Those guests can each visit twice per year free of charge.
 A maximum of two guests or one family (2 adult limit) at a time can accompany a member.
-Guest fees are $10.00 for youth, $12.00 for adults (18 and older), and $20.00 for a family.
+Guest fees are $15.00 for individuals, $25.00 for families (2 adult limit).
 The guest fee may be applied to a membership purchase in the same name and day of purchase.
 All guests 18 and older must present a valid photo ID in order to enter the YMCA facility and children under the age of 18 must have a parent or guardian present to sign a YMCA guest waiver.
 Based on facility usage, YMCA staff reserve the right to limit or restrict the use of guest passes on a given day.